 Steps for Forming an LLC and Electing S Corp Status in Oklahoma

 Starting an Oklahoma LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Northwest to guide you through this process.

 There are five basic steps to start an LLC and elect S corp status:

 Step 1: Name Your LLC

 Step 2: Choose a Registered Agent